Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Delicious and Useful Seeds

 Caraway seeds are a great addition to a healthy diet.
 They have a flavorful and complex taste and are very aromatic, especially when they're fresh.
 The seeds produce an intriguing mixture of taste sensations when they're chewed, including pungency, a mild sweetness, a faint taste of licorice, and a slightly minty background.
 They add interest and variety to many foods.
+I’ve enjoyed eating them since my childhood.

 The seeds have traditionally been eaten after a meal to soothe digestive problems such as cramps, indigestion, bloating, and flatulence.
 They reportedly act as a carminative—a substance that prevents gas from forming in the digestive tract or helps the gas to be expelled from the body.
+I’ve never used them for this purpose, though.

 Here's a sneak peek of five ways you can use caraway seeds.